-- 1. Check in on homework assignment of progressive muscle relaxation - 2.
-Review information covered in previous sessions - 3.
-Process members' reactions to the group coming to an end - 4.
-Focus on future possibilities including other PSOT resources - 5.
-Strategies 8 and 9: 4 Elements Bracelet and Vision Board (See Appendix 6)
+- 1. Welcome - 2.
+Check-in on the progressive muscle relaxation assignment - 3.
+Review information covered in previous sessions - 4.
+Process members' reactions to the group coming to an end - 5.
+Focus on future possibilities including other PSOT resources - 6.
+Strategies 8 and 9: 4 Elements for Stress Reduction and Vision Board